ksu-is/Cinemize---Letterboxd-Watch-List-Randomizer/README.md

 3) Enter your letterboxd username in the box below "enter your Letterboxd username:" (be aware of case sensitivity)

-4) Press the cinemize button
+4) Press the Cinemize button

 5) Optional: Leave your Letterboxd username in the text box and press Cinemize to get another movie.

+#### note: click on "Letterboxd" in the "Enter your Letterboxd username:" to open Letterboxd

 ## Credits